Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Morphisms Between Games

 The remaining conditions follow from Theorem \ref{bijgroupoidthm}. \end{proof} \end{theorem}

 \begin{corollary} If $\Gamma_1 \cong \Gamma_2 \cong \Gamma_3$ then $\isom(\Gamma_1, \Gamma_2) \cong \isom(\Gamma_2, \Gamma_3)$. \end{corollary}

 Game isomorphisms induce an equivalence relation where games in the same equivalence class have the same strategic structure.
-There are a finite number of ordinal equivalence classes for games with both a fixed number of players and fixed number of strategies for each of the players. \citet{GoforthRobinson} counted 144 ordinal equivalence classes for the 2-player 2-strategy games.
+There is a finite number of ordinal equivalence classes for games with both a fixed number of players and fixed number of strategies for each of the players.
+Goforth and Robinson \cite{GoforthRobinson} counted 144 ordinal equivalence classes for the 2-player 2-strategy games.